Psychtoolbox-3/psychtoolbox-3.github.com/docs/MinExpEntStair.md

 function.

 The staircase currently only supports logistic and cumulative Gaussian
-(default) psychometric functions (see 'set\_psychometric\_func'), but
+(default) psychometric functions (see the set\_psychometric\_func method),
-others could easily be implemented.
-Changes should be needed only to the
+but others could easily be implemented.
+Changes should be needed only to
-function "fit\_a\_point" at the bottom of this mfile, providing that the
+the private fit\_a\_point method near the bottom of this mfile, providing
-function is characterized by two parameters (which do not necessarily
+that the function is characterized by two parameters (which do not
-have to be PSE and slope, though that is the terminology here.
+necessarily have to be PSE and slope, though that is the terminology
+here.
-Should you implement such a function, please do send me your code at
+Should you implement such a function, please do send me your code to
 dcnieho @at@ gmail.com.

-The above discussion assumes that response inputs to 'process\_resp' are
+The above discussion assumes that response inputs to the process\_resp
-either 0 or 1 (see note above about their meaning) though in practice
+method are either 0 or 1 (see note above about their meaning) though in
-anything larger than 0 is treated as 1 and anything lower than 0,
+practice anything larger than 0 is treated as 1 and anything lower than
-including 0, is treated as 0. the staircase can thus easily be integrated
+0, including 0, is treated as 0. the staircase can thus easily be
-with programs that use a 1, -1 response scheme.
+integrated with programs that use a 1, -1 response scheme.

 For actual offline fitting of your data, you would probably want to use a
 dedicated toolbox such as Prins, N & Kingdom, F. A. A. (2009) Palamedes:
 Matlab routines for analyzing psychophysical data.
 http://www.palamedestoolbox.org. instead of using the function parameters
-or PSE and DL returned from staircase functions 'get\_fit' and
+or PSE and DL returned from staircase methods get\_fit and get\_PSE\_DL.
-'get\_PSE\_DL'.
 Also note that while the staircase runs far more robust when a small
 lapse rate is assumed, it is common to either fit the psychometric
 function without a lapse rate, or otherwise with the lapse rate as a free